About this listing

 Traffic is miles away.

-Wholesome Light Breakfast included or,
+Wholesome Continental Breakfast included +

-check out the other two rooms under "kerry eco lodge" and 'the hemp house'.
+The other two rooms under "kerry eco lodge" and 'the hemp house'.

 (This house is made of Hemp and, unless you can inform me to the contrary, I believe it is the only hemp built b and b in Ireland)